Uncovering molecular and cellular mechanisms of immune cell trafficking across the blood-CSF barrier in autoimmunity

 We will:

-- Classify specialized immune and epithelial barrier cell types.
+- Classify specialized immune and epithelial barrier cell types

-- Identify trafficking molecular pathways.
+- Identify trafficking molecular pathways

-- Develop approaches to regulate the process.
+- Develop approaches to regulate the process

-- Assess this barrier's involvement in the pathobiology of human Neuro-Lupus disease.
+We will also assess this barrier's involvement in the pathobiology of human Neuro-Lupus disease.

 Conclusion